exad/boxologic/README.md

 Caveat Emptor
 -------------
+### UPDATE
+Users can now view output visudat files in their browser by vieweing index.html after running the relevant boxologic command.

 This codebase is currently undergoing fairly sweeping changes.
 While we'll try our very best to always have compile-ready, working code here, no guarantees of any sort are made.
 Currently the visualizer only runs using the windows-only code & binary supplied by the [project this one was forked from](https://github.com/wknechtel/3d-bin-pack).
 The visualizer in this fork is slated to be rewritten using OpenGL, and will be cross-platform.

 Usage